-The latest wrinkle in this area comes from an exciting new development in the study of soft gamma-ray repeaters (Chapter 8, Section 10).
-Gamma-ray bursts divide into two distinct categories, most last about 30 seconds, as described earlier.
+Another major outstanding challenge is to determine the nature of the "short, hard" gamma-ray bursts.
+Gamma-ray bursts divide into two distinct categories.
+Most last about 30 seconds, as described earlier.
 A significant minority, however, last less than a second; a few tenths of a second is typical.
-Another puzzle of gamma-ray burst research has been to understand this dichotomy in temporal behavior.
+The average energy of the gamma-rays emitted in these bursts is a little higher, or "harder" in gamma-ray parlance.
+A stubborn puzzle of gamma-ray burst research has been to understand this dichotomy in temporal behavior.
 Does this represent variations on a theme, or two distinct physical processes?
-In September 1999, one of the soft gamma-ray repeaters produced a gamma-ray burst that was indistinguishable from the "short"

-gamma-ray bursts.
+Ironically, some insight into this issue came from the behavior of the soft gamma-ray repeaters described earlier (Chapter 8, Section 10).
+While the majority of the energy in a soft gamma-ray repeater outburst comes in relatively low energy or "soft" gamma-rays, the outburst that lit up the northern aurorae in August of 1998 was heralded by an initial intense, short-lived, energetic spike lasting a few tenths of a second.
+The source later showed a decaying, pulsing, flux of lower energy radiation, as described in Chapter 10.
+The "hard" gamma-ray burst of that initial spike was indistinguishable from the "short" gamma-ray bursts.
 Because the soft gamma-ray repeaters are highly magnetic neutron stars or magnetars (Chapter 8, Section 10) in our Galaxy, this raised the question of whether or not all the short gamma-ray bursts could from neutron stars in our Galaxy.
 If this is so, their distribution should not be uniform on the sky because of the Sun's offset position from the center of the Galaxy.
-For technical reasons, BeppoSAX could not respond to these short bursts, so everything that has been learned about gamma-ray bursts and their afterglows in the BeppoSAX era pertained only to the "long" gamma-ray bursts.
-HETE 2 had the capability in principle to detect and study the short bursts but did not manage to elucidate the issue.
+For technical reasons, BeppoSAX could not respond to these short bursts, so everything that has been learned about gamma-ray bursts.
+HETE 2 has the capability in principle to detect and study the short bursts but has not managed to elucidate the issue at this writing.
+There are great hopes that Swift will do so.